FAQs related to emergency care.

 The guidelines regarding co-pays can be found in your Member handbook.

-Health Choice Utah’s preferred specialty pharmacy is CVS Specialty Pharmacy.
+Health Choice Utah’s preferred specialty pharmacy is assigned during the Prior Authorization process.

 How does a specialty pharmacy work?

-- Your first prescription can be filled at any retail pharmacy in our network.
+- Your specialty prescription must be filled at the specialty pharmacy designated in your Prior Authorization letter.

-Need additional information about specialty pharmacies?
-Call Member Services at 1-877-358-8797 (TTY 711).
-Member Services is available Monday through Friday from 6 am to 6 pm.
+Need additional information about specialty medications or specialty pharmacies?
+Call Pharmacy Customer Services at 855-864-1404 (TTY 711).
+Pharmacy Customer Service is available 24 hours a day, 7 days a week, 365 days a year.
 We are always here to help!

 Please refer to the Health Choice list of covered drugs, also called a formulary.
 You can find the list on our website.
-If you would like a printed copy, please call Member Services.
+If you would like a printed copy, please call Pharmacy Customer Service.